 - 1. Despite all precautions having been met, some non-obvious residual risks may still remain. - 2.
-Residual risks can be minimised if the "safety instructions" and the "Proper use" are observed along with the whole of the operating instructions. - 3.
-DO NOT load the machine unnecessarily: excessive pressure when sawing will quickly damage the saw blade, which results in reduced output of the machine in the processing and in cut precision. - 4.
+Residual risks can be minimised if the safety warnings are observed along with the whole of the operating instructions. - 3.
+DO NOT load the machine unnecessarily.
+Excessive pressure when sawing will quickly damage the saw blade which results in reduced output of the machine in the processing and in cut precision. - 4.
 When cutting plastic material, please always use clamps: the parts being cut must always be fixed between the clamps. - 5.
 Avoid accidental starting of the machine: the operating button may not be pressed when inserting the plug in an outlet. - 6.
 Hands must never enter the cutting zone when the machine is in operation.